-International visitors who help bring in the Goulburn Valley's fruit harvest are battling the Aussie summer heat.By Laura Griffin
+International visitors who help bring in the Goulburn Valley's fruit harvest are battling the Aussie summer heat.LAURA GRIFFIN December 11, 2012 4:09am

 The changing temperatures have made the start of the Goulburn Valley fruit picking season run similarly hot and cold.